-lame-ttl

-Sets the number of seconds to cache a lame server indication.
+- lame-ttl This sets the number of seconds to cache a lame server indication.
 0 disables caching.
-(This is servfail-ttl

-NOT recommended.)
-The default is 600 (10 minutes) and the maximum value is 1800 (30 minutes).

-Sets the number of seconds to cache a SERVFAIL response due to DNSSEC validation failure or other general server failure.
+(This is NOT recommended.)
+The default is 600 (10 minutes) and the maximum value is 1800 (30 minutes). - servfail-ttl This sets the number of seconds to cache a SERVFAIL response due to DNSSEC validation failure or other general server failure.
 If set to 0, SERVFAIL caching is disabled.
 The SERVFAIL cache is not consulted if a query has the CD (Checking Disabled) bit set; this allows a query that failed due to DNSSEC validation to be retried without waiting for the SERVFAIL TTL to expire.

-The maximum value is 30 seconds; any higher value will be silently reduced.
+The maximum value is 30 seconds; any higher value is silently reduced.
 The default is 1 second.

-min-ncache-ttl

-To reduce network traffic and increase performance, the server stores negative answers. min-ncache-ttl is used to set a minimum retention time for these answers in the server in seconds.
+min-ncache-ttl To reduce network traffic and increase performance, the server stores negative answers. min-ncache-ttl is used to set a minimum retention time for these answers in the server in seconds.
 For convenience, TTL-style time unit suffixes may be used to specify the value.
+It also accepts ISO 8601 duration formats.

-The default min-ncache-ttl is 0 seconds. min-ncache-ttl cannot exceed 90 seconds and will be truncated to 90 seconds if set to a greater value.
+The default min-ncache-ttl is 0 seconds. min-ncache-ttl cannot exceed 90 seconds and is truncated to 90 seconds if set to a greater value.

-min-cache-ttl

-Sets the minimum time for which the server will cache ordinary (positive) answers in seconds.
+min-cache-ttl This sets the minimum time for which the server caches ordinary (positive) answers, in seconds.
 For convenience, TTL-style time unit suffixes may be used to specify the value.
+It also accepts ISO 8601 duration formats.

-The default min-cache-ttl is 0 seconds. min-cache-ttl cannot exceed 90 seconds and will be truncated to 90 seconds if set to a greater value.
+The default min-cache-ttl is 0 seconds. min-cache-ttl cannot exceed 90 seconds and is truncated to 90 seconds if set to a greater value.

-max-ncache-ttl

-To reduce network traffic and increase performance, the server stores negative answers. max-ncache-ttl is used to set a maximum retention time for these answers in the server in seconds.
+max-ncache-ttl To reduce network traffic and increase performance, the server stores negative answers. max-ncache-ttl is used to set a maximum retention time for these answers in the server in seconds.
 For convenience, TTL-style time unit suffixes may be used to specify the value.
+It also accepts ISO 8601 duration formats.

-The default max-ncache-ttl is 10800 seconds (3 hours). max-ncache-ttl cannot exceed 7 days and will be silently truncated to 7 days if set to a greater value.
+The default max-ncache-ttl is 10800 seconds (3 hours). max-ncache-ttl cannot exceed 7 days and is silently truncated to 7 days if set to a greater value.

-max-cache-ttl

-Sets the maximum time for which the server will cache ordinary (positive) answers in seconds.
+max-cache-ttl This sets the maximum time for which the server caches ordinary (positive) answers, in seconds.
 For convenience, TTL-style time unit suffixes may be used to specify the value.
+It also accepts ISO 8601 duration formats.

-The default is 604800 (one week).
+The default max-cache-ttl is 604800 (one week).
 A value of zero may cause all queries to return SERVFAIL, because of lost caches of intermediate RRsets (such as NS and glue AAAA/A records) in the resolution process.

-max-stale-ttl

-If stale answers are enabled, max-stale-ttl sets the maximum time for which the server will retain records past their normal expiry to return them as stale records when the servers for those records are not reachable.
-The default is 1 week.
-The minimum allowed is 1 second; a value of 0 will be updated silently to 1 second.
+max-stale-ttl If retaining stale RRsets in cache is enabled, and returning of stale cached answers is also enabled, max-stale-ttl sets the maximum time for which the server retains records past their normal expiry to return them as stale records, when the servers for those records are not reachable.
+The default is 12 hours.
+The minimum allowed is 1 second; a value of 0 is updated silently to 1 second.

-For stale answers to be returned, they must be enabled, either in the configuration file using stale-answer-enable or via rndc serve-stale on.
+For stale answers to be returned, the retaining of them in cache must be enabled via the configuration option stale-cache-enable, and returning cached answers must be enabled, either in the configuration file using the stale-answer-enable option or by calling rndc serve-stale on.